Keep up to date and subscribe now

 Melton Reservoir, located to the west of Melbourne near the township of Melton, is a popular area for passive recreation.
 The reservoir provides water for farmers throughout the Werribee Irrigation District.
 This means that levels can change throughout the year.

-The reservoir has a large number of snags and for safety reasons, no boating south of the railway bridge is allowed other than under the control of the Melbourne Runabout and Speedboat Club.
+Powered boating south of the railway bridge is under the control of the Melbourne Runabout and Speedboat Club.

 While visiting our facilities you are not permitted to: